ETHZ-EDAC/STAMP/readme.md

 ## Citation

 When using this package and associated manuscript, please cite:
-- Wirth, M., Chapuis J.N. \& Shea, K., *Inverse Design of Stochastic, Architected Thermo-Viscoelastic Digital Materials*.
+- Wirth, M., Chapuis J.N. \& Shea, K., *Inverse Design of Stochastic, Voxelated Thermo-Viscoelastic Digital Materials*.
 (2025).